Azure/node-red-contrib-azure/README.md

 ### Send Data to Azure IoT Hub

-1. Double-click on the Send Payload node and modify the JSON in the Payload field to contain your deviceId, sharedAccessKey, protocol and data.
+1. Double-click on the Send Payload node and modify the JSON in the Payload field to contain your deviceId, key, protocol and data.

     ![](images/send-payload-node.png)